Home Discover Australia Travel Guide to Sydney, NSW

 How much time do you need?

-If you are in a hurry, Sydney’s must-sees can be ticked off in 2 days.
-You will have to plan these two days a bit, so you get to see everything.
+If you are in a hurry, Sydney’s must-sees can be ticked off in 3 days.
+You will have to plan these three days a bit, so you get to see everything.
 Check out our 2-day Sydney itinerary to get an idea.

 Nevertheless, you won’t get bored if you have more time to stay around, quite the opposite!
 You will have enough time to really get to know the city and also its surroundings … beaches, national parks, and more.
 You will definitely enjoy your visit to Sydney.